Biosimilars, an Interview

-A: I have been on Herceptin to manage my HER2+ metastatic breast cancer (MBC) for twenty-two (22) years in August of 2020.
+A: I have been on Herceptin to manage my HER2+ metastatic breast cancer (MBC) for 22 years in August of 2020.

 Q: What kind of side effects have you noticed being on Herceptin for that long?

-A: Over the last twenty-two (22) years, I’ve had minimal side effects.
+A: Over the last 22 years, I’ve had minimal side effects.
 Sometimes a runny nose after treatment; sometimes some shortness of breath for a few days after infusion.
 Other than those minor things, I’ve had no discernible long term effects.

 Q: Before you were given a biosimilar, did your doctor discuss that with you?